-How much you can borrow depends on several factors, including your credit score.
+However, the amount you’ll be able to borrow depends on several factors, including your financial history and credit rating.
 Many lenders favour applicants with good credit scores.
 What constitutes a good credit score depends on the credit rating agency (CRA) you use as the three main credit referencing agencies (CRAs) in the UK all score consumers differently.

 Add up all your bills and regular expenses – including all your debt payments – and subtract this from your take-home pay.
 If you have a few hundred left over, you’ll likely be able to afford a new loan for a large amount.
 If you don’t, then work on paying down some of your other debts before borrowing.

 Our personal loan borrowing calculator can help you quickly determine how much you may be able to spend on a new loan.

 When you submit an application, lenders take into account a few different pieces of information in order to determine if you qualify for the maximum loan amount you’re requesting.

 The maximum amount available for a loan and the maximum amount you can borrow will vary by your lender and your financial circumstances.
 Find the right lender and see what types of rates you may be offered.
 If it matches with your budget, you may be on your way to financing that next big purchase in your life.

 Is Monzo’s app-only bank the right option for you?
 Read our review to get the low down on all of the features and benefits.
 We talk about Monzo’s new Current Account, overdraft facilities, and all of the features of the Monzo app.